luciluci/PriceTrail/PriceTrail/README.txt

 * add url to product title in pages so it can be accessed

-* add a product:
-    * Add err messages

 * contact page
 * password reset

 *.
 Main page with:
     * last tails added
     * most tails added
-* Create Profile page
-* Create Search functionality

 * Capcha form for registration page
 * notification system:
     * check products that you want to be notified of
     * every day the product data will appear on notifications
 * alert system
-* rate product system,
+* rate product system, create favorites
 * real time graph with number of monitored products

 MAIN PAGE: